PauloMFJ/Greater-Anglia-Faults/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for further details.

-Contents of this site by [bypaulo.design](http://www.bypaulo.design/).
+Contents of this site by [Paulo Jorge](http://www.bypaulo.design/).
 All rights reserved.